Drainage system dying plants

 Landscaping

-The answer to 'drainage system dying plants' is that a failing or inadequate drainage system is a common cause of plants dying in the landscape.
-Symptoms include waterlogged soil, yellowing or wilting leaves, and stunted growth.
-The solutions depend on the specific drainage issues, but may involve installing new drainage pipes, improving surface grading, or amending the soil to improve drainage.
+The answer to 'drainage system dying plants' is that a failing or inadequate drainage system is a common cause of plants dying in a landscape.
+Symptoms can include waterlogged soil, yellowing or wilting leaves, and stunted growth.
+The most common solutions are to improve the drainage by installing a proper drainage system, amending the soil, or adjusting the landscape grading.

 Step-by-Step Guide